Upcoming Deadlines:

 What do I receive upon completion of a course?

 Can I take more than one course at a time?
-Is there a required path to completing the credential?

 What is the credential and how can I complete it?

 Program participants earn the Public Leadership Credential after the successful completion of all six PLC courses and the capstone assessment.
-The Public Leadership Credential will be conferred to learners in the form of a digital certificate, not a diploma.
+The Public Leadership Credential will be conferred upon learners in the form of a digital certificate, not a diploma.

 Will I have access to alumni benefits upon earning the Public Leadership Credential?